 - 7. One of the goals the Illinois EPA hopes to achieve through this rulemaking is a reduction in the time it spends reviewing plans, budgets, reports, and applications for payment. - 8.
 The Illinois EPA believes that such an audit would be costly and time consuming and is unnecessary.
 The Illinois EPA has explained how it developed the rates it proposed to the Board, and the Board determined that those rates, as amended in the Board's First Notice Proposal, will provide reimbursement of reasonable remediation costs.
 Any party that believes the proposed amendments will not provide reimbursement of reasonable remediation costs has the opportunity to present testimony and comments to the Board. - 9.
-This question is addressed to the Board. - owner or operator is required to pay to a governmental entity or other person in order to conduct corrective action" ineligible for reimbursement is not included in the Board's First Notice Proposal.
+This question is addressed to the Board. - 10.
+The provision proposed by the Illinois EPA that would make "costs an owner or operator is required to pay to a governmental entity or other person in order to conduct corrective action" ineligible for reimbursement is not included in the Board's First Notice Proposal.
 Pursuant to the Board's First Notice Opinion and Order, such costs should be reviewed on a site-specific basis.
 Because a site-specific determination is necessary, and because the Administrative Procedures Act requires the Illinois EPA to adopt the requested lists as rules, the Illinois EPA cannot provide the requested lists in these responses.

-- 6. Groundwater must be remediated in accordance with the Tiered Approach to Corrective Action Objectives ("TACO") regulations (35 Ill.
+- 6. Groundwater must be remediated in accordance with the Tiered Approach to Corrective Action Objectives ("TACO") regulations (35 III.
 Adm.
 Code 742).